 Sending an email feels so easy, that we often don’t give the wording a whole lot of thought.

-From my own experience and from speaking to my colleagues at Palo Alto Software (makers of Outpost), I’ve found that it matters less who you’re speaking to, and more the culture at play within your organization—and the culture you hope to foster overall.
+However, from my own experience and from speaking to my colleagues at Palo Alto Software (makers of Outpost), I’ve found that it matters less about who you’re speaking to.
+Instead, it’s more about the culture at play within your organization—and the culture you hope to foster overall.

 1. What’s your connection?